• Skip to primary navigation

 • Preheat oven to 350 degrees Fahrenheit.
 Line a 9x5 loaf pan with parchment paper (or grease and flour bottom and sides) and set aside.

 • In a large bowl, add bananas and mash with a fork.
-Then, add granulated sugar, brown sugar, oil, eggs, and vanilla extract.
-Stir until well combined.
+Then, add grated zucchini (with the liquid squeezed out), brown sugar, granulated sugar, oil, eggs, and vanilla extract.
+Stir until fully combined.
 Set aside.

 • In a separate bowl, whisk (or sift) together the dry ingredients: flour, baking soda, baking powder, cinnamon, and salt.
-Make a well in the middle and pour wet ingredients into dry ingredients.
+Make a well in the middle and add wet ingredients.
 Stir until just combined.

 • Pour batter into loaf pan.
-Cover loaf pan lightly with foil.
-Bake for 60-70 minutes (removing foil halfway through baking).
-Bread should be browned across the top and a toothpick inserted into the center should come out clean.
+Bake, uncovered, for 50-60 minutes, or until bread is baked through in the center.
+Bread should be browned across the top and a toothpick inserted into the center should come out with crumbs, not wet batter.

 Equipment Recommendations